HefnaValravn/ubuntu_server/extra_exercises/explanation_docker.md

 For this exercise, I first need to set up Docker on windows to be able to run containers.

-After installing docker, I can create a .yaml compose file in which I specify:
+After installing docker, I can create a Dockerfile file in which I specify:

-- Under services and then web, I specify which image from dockerhub I want to use (in my case, a nginx webserver running on alpine linux)
+- Which image to use for the container
+- Which files in which directories on my machine to copy over to a specific directory on the container
-- the name of the container
+- Which port to use in the container for my webserver.
-- the volumes being used (copying over the files from my own device to the server's directory)
-- the ports being used.
-I chose to use port 8080 on my machine because it's not a system port and it generally doesn't get used much.

-Once that's done, I can create the directory I specified in the volumes part of the .yaml file and put the index.html file that I'll need for the assignment in there.
-Once this is done, I can run the command `docker-compose up -d` from a terminal in the same directory as the .yaml file to compose the container (-d is for detach, or make it run in the background).
+Once that's done, I can create the directory I specified in the volumes part of the Dockerfile and put the index.html file that I'll need for the assignment in there.
+Once this is done, I can run the command `docker build -t nginx-webserver .`, which builds the image, and then `docker run -d --name nginx-webserver -p 8080:80 nginx-webserver` to run the container.

-Once the container is up and running, I can verify its status from docker desktop, and go to `http://localhost:8080` on my browser to see the ordered list of the two youtube links I was supposed to add to the index file.
+Once the container is up and running, I can verify its status from docker desktop, and go to `http://localhost:8080` on my browser to see the ordered list of the few youtube links I was supposed to add to the index file.

 Once that part of the assignment is done, I can make an account on dockerhub with the right username (PLEASE NOTE, SINCE I HAVE TWO SURNAMES AND THEY ARE BOTH RELATIVELY LONG I COULDN'T FIT MY ENTIRE NAME IN THE